Aryan1729/Aryan1729/README.md

 - 👋 Hi, I’m @Aryan1729
-- 👀 I’m interested in development
+- 👀 I’m interested in competitive programming and development.
-- 🌱 I’m currently learning backend
+- 🌱 I’m currently learning backend and DSA.
 - 💞️ I’m looking to collaborate on some exiting and amazing people
 - 📫 How to reach me https://www.linkedin.com/in/aaryan-raj-38aa13213